Paola2

 • Prof. Mahdi ABKHAR, PhD Candidate Ali AMARLOO: Data-driven turbulence models for flows over rough surfaces.

-Former members
+Former members (last 5 years)

 Master interns: